jeffdoolittle/jeffdoolittle.github.com/_posts/2020-11-04-software-leadership-distilled.md

 ## Empowerment

 Once roles are clarified, team members can begin a taking steps toward mutual empowerment.
-This process builds more trust, leads to greater levels of clarity, and can continue in a virtuals self-reinforcing cycle of health.
+This process builds more trust, leads to greater levels of clarity, and can continue in a self-reinforcing cycle of health.

 ___